Prior Use

 Definition:

-Prior use is a concept that s used when there is no SIL assessment or certification on the equipment, but good historical data exists.
+Prior use is a concept that is used when there is no SIL assessment or certification of the equipment, but good historical data exists.
 Prior Use refers to demonstrating that a device is suitable for use in a safety function based on its successful operating history.
 This responsibility is driven by the facility owner and not the manufacturer.
 It is this distinction that makes it different from proven in use (PIU).
 Remember, PIU is essentially 2S and 2S is proven in use.
-Prior use is more of a pathway that IEC 61511-1 permits.
+Prior use is a pathway that IEC 61511-1 permits.

 Key Points: